Morsmalleo/AhMyth/TROUBLESHOOT.md

 ## Building Succeeded, but Signing Failed with building a regular AhMyth APK & Binding with an Original
 Q. Why does the building process work but the signing process fails when Binding?

-A. Because the APK you are trying to Sign after Binding has protected files with encryption or obfuscation or you are running the wrong Java version
+A. Because the APK you are trying to Sign after Binding has the following things wrong with it

-There is currently no way that I know of around the obfuscation protection or encryption protection of an APK file's internals, you will need to choose a different APK to bind with in the meantime.
+- Malformation causing the zipalign process to fail with signing
+- a Certain Signing Certificate is needed

-As for the error with building regular AhMyth APK's you are most likely running the wrong Java version or you have a broken Java installation.
+AS for the Building error with the standalone payload, you are running the wrong java version or you have a break in your java installations